-TEACHERS’ CENTER: Offering professional development programs & resources to support the teaching of American History using our award winning web sites: Turns of the Centuries , The Many Stories of 1704, Shays’ Rebellion, African Americans in Early Rural New England, and The Arts & Crafts Moment in Deerfield.
+TEACHERS’ CENTER: Offering professional development programs & resources to support the teaching of American History using our award winning web sites: American Centuries, Raid on Deerfield: The Many Stories of 1704, Shays’ Rebellion, African Americans in Early Rural New England, The Arts & Crafts Moment in Deerfield, and Impressions from a Lost World.
 Learn more about the Deerfield Teachers’ Center here.

 LIBRARY: The collections of PVMA Library represent the life and thought of Deerfield and surrounding areas from the close of the 17th century to the 20th.
 Manuscript letters, diaries, and account books constitute a unique social, cultural, and economic record.
 The library’s books, many of which were owned locally, include titles on local history, travel, theology, literature, biography, agriculture, and domestic economy.
 Learn more about the library here.

 PUBLISHING: Suzanne Flynt’s recent publication of Poetry to the Earth: The Arts & Crafts Movement in Deerfield joins The Allen Sisters: Pictorial Photographers 1885-1920 in telling part of Deerfield’s unique and exceptional story.
 For a complete selection of our titles go to the Publications page here.